SUBMITTING AN ARTICLE

 In order to submit an article for the Journal of Ear Nose Throat and Head Neck Surgery, you click “Online Article Processing” link in http://dergi.kbb-bbc.org.tr/ address (Only internet submitting will be considered).
 You also may follow up on all the procedures related to your articles from this web site.

 Journal of Ear Nose Throat and Head Neck Surgery is the official publication of “Society of Ear Nose Throat and Head Neck Surgery”.
-It is published three times in a year, these are April, August, and December issues.
+It is published four times in a year, these are February, May, August and November issues.
 Journal of Ear Nose Throat and Head Neck Surgery, is a scientific journal that aims to reach all national&international medical societies and to publish retrospective, prospective clinical studies experimental researches, reviews, case reports, editorial comment/discussions, letters to the editor, medical education, scientific letters, surgical techniques, distinctive diagnosis, original images, diagnostic evaluations, medical book reviews, questions-answers and recent issues that determine disorders of ear, nose, throat and head, neck surgery agenda, that may be related with all topics of medicine.
 Journal of Ear Nose Throat and Head Neck Surgery commits to rigorous peer review and stipulates freedom from commercial influence, and promotion of the highest ethical and scientific standards in published articles.
 Neither the Editor(s) nor the publisher guarantees, warrants or endorses any product or service advertised in this publication.
 Articles are accepted for publication on the condition that they are original, are not under consideration by another journal, or have not been previously published.
 Direct quotations, tables, or illustrations that have appeared in copyrighted material must be accompanied by written permission for their use from the copyright owner and authors.
 All articles are subject to review by the editors and referees.
 Acceptance is based on significance, and originality of the material submitted.
 If the article is accepted for publication, it may be subject to editorial revisions to aid clarity and understanding without changing the data presented.
 The writers' names and placement that are indicated in the publishing rights endorsement form will be considered after the manuscript undergoes a scientific evaluation.
 After this stage; A writer's name cannot be added to the manuscript at any time except the writers who signed the publishing rights endorsement form, and the order of the writers' names cannot be changed.
 A written and annotated permission is needed from all the writers who are involved and the publishing house must be informed before removing any of the writers' names from the manuscript.

 EDITORIAL POLICIES SCIENTIFIC RESPONSIBILITY